Amateur Photographer verdict

-The latest Pixel refresh is a mid-year update to the entry-level model in the range, and this time the new Google Pixel 7a includes a number of updates that will benefit photographers.
-These include an updated main camera, and the addition of the motion modes found on the 7 and 7 Pro.
+The Google Pixel 7a was a mid-year update to the entry-level model in the range, and included a number of updates to benefit photographers.
+There is an updated main camera, and the addition of the motion modes found on the 7 and 7 Pro.
 Could this be the best budget phone?
 Find out in our full review.

 Google Pixel 7a photo Joshua Waller / AP